 - Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties);

 - The number of witnesses required to give evidence;

 - If it is an automatic unfair dismissal claim e.g. if the claim is for dismissal following blowing the whistle; and

 The costs set out above include a charge for attending a Tribunal Hearing.
 Days include any days listed for Preliminary Hearings.

 Disbursements are costs related to your matter that are payable to third parties, such as medical expert fees.
 We require disbursement costs to be paid on account before they are incurred and the fee earner dealing with your matter will be able to advise you on these.

 We generally instruct Counsel to prepare and attend Trial.
-Counsel’s fees are estimated between £2,000 to £5,000 per day including preparation (depending on the experience of the advocate) plus expenses and VAT.
+Counsel’s fees are estimated between £2,000 to £5,000 per day including preparation (depending on the experience of the advocate) plus expenses and VAT at 20%.